 Students will integrate the knowledge they have accumulated in their first three years as psychology majors through the development and investigation of their own applied psychology hypotheses.
-In collaboration with the instructor and classmates, students will proceed through the stages of research from hypothesis development to literature review, to proposing their research methods, to data collection, with their semester-long project culminating in a written APA format research paper and presentation of findings via a faculty-judged poster session.
-This course is a core requirement for all psychology majors and satisfies that program writing intensive and information literacy and experiential learning requirements.
-Formerly PSY 475.
+In collaboration with the instructor and classmates, students will proceed through the stages of research from hypothesis development to literature review, to proposing their research methods, to data collection, with their semester-long project culminating in a written APA (American Psychological Association) format research paper and presentation of findings via a faculty-judged poster session.
+This course is offered in the spring semester and is a core requirement for all psychology majors and satisfies that program writing intensive and information literacy and experiential learning requirements.